tubingtime/817/index.md

 - A backyard
 - Bike storage shed
 - Front yard
-- Kitchen with dishwasher, range/stove, applicanes, etc.
+- Kitchen with dishwasher, range/stove, appliances, etc.
 - Large living room with couches, TV, dining table, etc.
 - Designated closet space

-Utilites are generally ~$130/m
+Utilities are generally ~$130/m

 We like to keep things organized so we each have our own sections for storage in the closets, kitchen, and fridges.